ArijitKD/GSoC2025-GCC/README.md

 ## Project Background
 The GCC compiler supports a wide range of processor architectures for generating the corresponding binaries.
 This is not just limited to conventional CPUs, but also accelerator devices such as _Graphical Processing Units_ (GPUs), better known as graphics cards.
-GPUs have their own machine code which the GCC compiler, built specifically for that purpose, is capable of generating.

-Through a process called _Offloading_, it is possible to run a conventional GCC-compiled code on accelerator devices such as GPUs either partially or wholly.
+The GCC compiler, built specifically for a given GPU architecture, is capable of generating an intermediate machine code which get Just-In-Time (JIT) compiled by the underlying GPU vendor-specific toolchains.
+Through a process called _Offloading_, it is possible to run a conventional GCC-compiled code on accelerator devices such as GPUs.
+The _OpenMP/OpenACC_ APIs implemented in GCC provide a backend for this purpose.